alexandrosb88/alexandrosb88.github.io/README.md

 HTML and CSS only are utilized.
 Basic layout elements and techniques, such as header/footer/navigation bar and CSS grid, are also introduced.

-You can browse the website though the hyperlink below:
+Feel free to browse the website though the hyperlink below:

 ### >> https://alexandrosb88.github.io/ <<